-General section — for all viewers — no login: PORTAL, USER GUIDE, PRIVACY, WHAT'S NEW?, SECURITY NEWS and LOGIN.
+- General section — for all viewers — no login: PORTAL, USER GUIDE, PRIVACY, WHAT'S NEW?, SECURITY NEWS and LOGIN.
 Before creating an account on the dlutek.com website, it is possible to view pages in this section only.

 - Section available exclusively for logged-in account holders: FAMILY (with several subsections).

 The FAMILY section – the main part of our portal

 which includes the sub-sections DOCUMENTS, SAGAS & HISTORIES, FAMILY TREE, LIFE BALANCE, FAMILY ALBUM, SNAPSHOTS and ABSTRACTIONS — is available to logged-in account holders only.

 To be able to enter the section intended for account holders, you must be logged in.
 If you try to use "bookmarks" or direct links to pages residing inside the FAMILY section before you log in, you will be automatically sent to the login page.

 Additionally, it should be noted that the subsections DOCUMENTS, FAMILY TREE and FAMILY ALBUM are only available to members of the family.
 Friends of the family do not get access to these subsections, even if they have an account and are logged in.

 Family members who would like to open an account in the FAMILY section for themselves or on behalf of trusted friends, should send me an e-mail with their first and last name and the valid e-mail address.
 After this action, they may receive an invitation from me that will initiate the account opening process.

 For best results, always use the latest version of a browser.
 For the highest compatibility use Apple Safari.
 For best privacy use Brave or Firefox.
 I can not recommend Google Chrome as it is a risky business from the privacy point of view.
 All other browsers should be avoided.

 As you probably know,

 Because this web site

 presents a wealth of photographic content, it is best viewed on large computer displays.
 Images are presented here for the optimal viewing on calibrated monitors set to at least thousands of colors.
-That's a bare minimum for a decent reproduction of continuous-tone images on the photography-oriented site like this one.
+That's a bare minimum for a decent reproduction of continuous-tone images such as photographs.
 However, I strongly recommend setting your display to millions of colors for the maximum quality.